yusanshi/RecHub/README.md

 python src/test.py
 ```

-You can visualize metrics with TensorBoard.
+You can visualize the metrics with TensorBoard.

 ```bash
 tensorboard --logdir runs